borglefink/countsource/README.md

 Note that directories can be specified in a bit more detail, to be sure to exclude elements you don't want counted.

-It is now possible to put comments in the config file.
+It is possible to put comments in the config file.
+Note that comments are not allowed in json, so these comments are stripped from the config when interpreting it.
 Only Go-type comments are allowed, like line type comments starting with //, or block comments enclosed by /* and */.

 ## Background